Mic92/python-mpd2/doc/topics/commands.rst

 .. function:: MPDClient.channels()

-    Obtain a list of all channels.
+    Obtains and returns a list of all channels.
 The response is a list of "channel:" lines.